HexKitties/CMPUT355HexKitties/README.md

 HexKitties is a offline-storage, AI based learning , loclal  software,

-  - Type some Markdown on the left
+  - You can play with your friend
-  - See HTML in the right
+  - Train hex AI
   - Magic

 # New Features!